pinbo/barcodeLabel/README.md

 ## Why did I make this package?

 I need to print a lot of barcode labels with Avery 5967 and 5960.
 I tried the R package [baRcodeR](https://github.com/ropensci/baRcodeR) but found it is very slow to create QR codes.
 To speed up the QR code generation, I found the [C version of QR generator](https://github.com/nayuki/QR-Code-generator) and used it in this R package.

-This package is like a modification of [baRcodeR](https://github.com/ropensci/baRcodeR) with 3 major improvements:
-1. Mdified the function "hidden_createPDF" in [baRcodeR](https://github.com/ropensci/baRcodeR) to have more controls on the layout and text.
-1. Replaced the "qrcode::qr_code" function with a C version "qrcode" function.
-1. Removed the "code_128_make2" function to simply the package because it is not used often.

 ## Installation